-Regions with endothelial cell progenitors have been found in the dorsal aorta and endocardium.
-Mesenchymal cells can be differentiated from endocardium endothelial cells and form the tricuspid valve and some fibroblasts of the heart, but not cardiomiocytes.
-Endothelial cells are so sensible to external signals that keeping the endothelium integrity is an active process, which is mediated by other signals like FGF.
-The active process is not just for integrity but to keep the cellular phenotype as well.
-When endothelial cells do not receive proper signals they die by apoptosis or become mesenchymal cells that may synthesize abundant extracellular matrix.
-The transition from endothelial to mesenchymal cell is behind some diseases like arteriosclerosis and fibrous miocarditis.
+Places with endothelial cell progenitors have been found in the dorsal aorta and in the endocardium.
+Mesenchymal cells can be differentiated from endocardial endothelial cells during the heart development.
+These cells are able to form the tricuspid valve and some fibroblasts of the heart, but not cardiomiocytes.
+Endothelial cells may respond to so many external signals that maintaining the endothelium integrity is an active process, which is mediated by signals like FGF.
+The active process is not just for integrity, but also to keep the cellular phenotype.
+When endothelial cells do not receive proper signals, they die by apoptosis or become mesenchymal cells that may synthesize abundant extracellular matrix.
+The transition from endothelial to mesenchymal cell is involved in some diseases like arteriosclerosis and fibrous myocarditis.

+Transport across the endothelium may be classified in four types: passive diffusion (oxygen and liposoluble substances), mediated by transporters (glucose, fatty acids, amino acids), mediated by ABC transporters (uptake metabolites from the nervous tissue and from the blood), and by vesicles.
 Transmission electron microscopy images show many vesicles in the cytoplasm of endothelial cells.
 They are thought to be involved in intracellular transport between the apical (facing the blood) and basolateral membranes (facing the basal lamina).
 This type of transport is known as transcytosis.
 It is interesting that transcytosis vesicles are more abundant in the endothelial cells of capillaries than in the those of larger blood vessels.
-It indicates that the endothelial cells in capillaries has a more intense exchange of molecules between blood and tissues, whereas in large diameter vessels they are mainly involved in conducting the blood.
+It indicates that the endothelial cells in capillaries have a more intense exchange of molecules between blood and tissues, whereas in large diameter vessels they are mainly involved in conducting the blood.

 Cines BD, Pollak ES, Buck CA, Loscalzo J, Zimmerman GA, McEver RP, Pober JS, Wick TM, Konkle BA, Schwartz BS, Barnathan ES, McCrae KR, Hug BA, Schmidt A-M, Stern DM 1998.
 Endothelial cells in physiology and in the pathophysiology of vascular disorders.
 The journal of the american society of hematology.
 91:3527-3561